FairwindsOps/insights-docs/docs/features/kyverno-policies.md

 ## Policy Transformation with App Groups

-When a Kyverno policy is deployed to a cluster, Insights automatically transforms it based on the App Groups in the Policy Mapping.
+When a Kyverno policy is added to Insights, Insights automatically transforms it based on the App Groups in the Policy Mapping.
 This ensures policies only apply to the resources specified in your App Groups.

 ### How Transformation Works